 In my work, heterogeneous elements resonate to form entirely unpredictable art objects.
 The objects dialogically translate a memory and experience of their own life-lived.
 The processes used in my practice are driven by a dualism that marries personal autonomy with the unpredictable elements of material and alchemical entanglements.
 Individual artworks are in every moment at risk of becoming perceptually transformed and recycled into raw material to be used in further creative experiments.
-Working in this manner allows the value associated with the work to transform and change on its own, thus opening pathways of potential and realization.
+Working in this manner allows the value associated with the work to transform and change on its own by opening pathways of potential and realization.

 My conceptual inspirations come from the notion that matter has agency both inside and outside its relationship to humans.
 I also have an interest in positive ontological questions that seek to determine the limits of abstractions, the conditions of their actions and their effects in experience.
 My intention is to give attention to the nature of reality itself, which from the human perspective is always an abstraction.